Crop library

 • -Saute white ends in butter until very soft and blend into a potato or egg puree

-• -Mince green tops finely and stir into mashed avocado or soft cooked eggs
+• -Saute minced green tops briefly and stir into mashed avocado or soft cooked eggs

 • -Blend cooked scallions into a mild soup base with potato and broth